TiffanyNwanne/Lynila-Community-Pharmacy-Revenue-Analysis/README.md

 [![](https://github.com/TiffanyNwanne/Lynila-Community-Pharmacy-Revenue-Analysis/blob/main/images/total/4.png)](https://github.com/TiffanyNwanne/Lynila-Community-Pharmacy-Revenue-Analysis/blob/main/images/total/4.png)

-- Revenue peaked in **Q2**, then dipped slightly in Q3
+- Revenue peaked in **2022**, then dipped in 2023 before coming up in 2024.
-- Expenses declined steadily in Q3, before increasing again slightly in Q4.
+- 2023 had the least expenses, before increasing again very well in Q4.
-- The **largest gap between revenue and expenses** (profitability) appears in **Q1**, with margins narrowing in subsequent quarters.
+- The **largest gap between revenue and expenses** (profitability) appears in **2023**, with margins narrowing in subsequent quarters.

 #### 5. **Net Income Over Time**

 [![](https://github.com/TiffanyNwanne/Lynila-Community-Pharmacy-Revenue-Analysis/blob/main/images/total/5.png)](https://github.com/TiffanyNwanne/Lynila-Community-Pharmacy-Revenue-Analysis/blob/main/images/total/5.png)

 - Net income follows a similar pattern as revenue.
-- A **notable increase** in Q2 (from $793M to $892M) aligns with revenue contraction, despite lower expenses.
+- A **notable increase** in 2022 (from $606M to $770M) aligns with revenue contraction, despite lower expenses.
-- There’s a drop in Q3 ($763M) with slight recovery in Q4 ($775M) suggests a rebound effort was partially successful.
+- There’s a slight drop in 2023 ($707M) which goes on to drop further in 2024 to $582M.
+- 2020 remains the year with the least net income.

 #### 6. Sales Categories